linuxenko/cccpp-boilerplate/README.md

 git clone https://github.com/linuxenko/cccpp-boilerplate.git
 ```

 2. Dependencies !
-Haha, i'm sure you guess that you should install `cmake` and `catch` on your system :)
+I'm sure you have installed `cmake` and `catch` on your system already, if not:

 ```
 sudo apt install g++5 cmake catch